NitinR99/3670Assignment2/README.md

 ## Additional Information

 At any time during the execution, the JobSeeker can terminate connection by entering ctrl-c on their command window.
-The JobCreator is also able to ternminate any unwanted connection by using menu option "3".
+The JobCreator is also able to terminate any unwanted connection by using menu option "3".